swang8/work_notes/minion.md

 ### Performance, [Assessing the performance of  the Xoford Nanopore Technologies MinION, March 2015](http://www.sciencedirect.com/science/article/pii/S2214753515000224)
 Great technology, but how is its performance in terms of accuracy?
 #### Abstract of the paper
 MinION was used to re-sequence three bacterial genomes.
 By comparing to MiSeq reads for the same genome, the estimated error rate is **38.2%**, Mean and median read lenghts were 2Kb and 1Kb.
 These are not exciting numbers at all.
+I guess error correction would be necessary for these high error rate reads to be useful.
+Something similar to what people have been doing for PacBio long reads.
 #### Tools used in the paper
 1. Poretools, to convert sequencing data into fastq/a;
 2. LAST alignment tool, to align MinION reads to referece;